elizabeth-poggie/elizabeth-poggie/_content/notes/16-user-interfaces.md

 ## For example...

-Although [marxists.org](https://www.marxists.org/reference/archive/hegel/works/hl/hl512.htm#HL2_524) is a straightforward single-column website, it demonstrates responsiveness across various devices and maintains resilience to the ever-evolving landscape of frontend technology.
-This adaptability is crucial for ensuring accessibility across different platforms.
+Although [marxists.org](https://www.marxists.org/reference/archive/hegel/works/hl/hl512.htm#HL2_524) is a straightforward single-column website, it demonstrates responsiveness across various devices and maintains resilience to the ever-evolving landscape of web development.
+This adaptability is key for ensuring accessibility across different platforms and appealing to wider audiences.
 In contrast, [bible.ca](https://www.bible.ca/) lacks mobile-friendly design, and has not aged well with the passage of time.

 # Semantic HTML Responsivity